-Artec 3D scanners employ is based on the structured-light method of 3D reconstruction.
+Artec 3D scanners employ the structured-light method of 3D reconstruction.
 Since they capture 3D frames using optical technology, some types of objects are difficult to scan.
 Certain techniques, however, enable successful scanning of such objects.
 For example, you can cover a transparent or dark object with a light paint or dust it with talcum powder.
-You can also use other easily removable substances or a special antiglare spray.
+You can also use other easily removable substances or a special anti-glare spray.